Metadata in publishing is the information about a book: it includes the author, title, description, keywords, and BISAC codes.

 Selecting the best Amazon category

-It is always important to get into the right category, but it has a special importance at Amazon.
-Amazon bestseller ranks are calculated per categories, and it is easier to achieve a higher rank if the competition is smaller.
-Please note that Amazon has separate bestseller lists for paid and free books.
+Getting into the right category is always important, but it has special importance at Amazon.
+Amazon bestseller ranks are calculated per category, and it is easier to achieve a higher rank if the competition is not that fierce.

 But how to get into the right category on Amazon, especially if you are not going through KDP but an aggregator?

-Everybody knows that Amazon’s category list doesn’t completely match with any industry standard categorisation.
-It is a lesser known fact, however, that Amazon’s sub-categories differ per domain: you’ll find a different selection on Amazon.com than on Amazon.co.uk, just as all the language specific subdomains.
+Even the Amazon subcategories differ per domain: you’ll find a different selection on Amazon.com than on Amazon.co.uk, just as all the language-specific subdomains.

-Amazon accepts the first two BISAC codes you set and uses them to determine the most closely matching Amazon categories.
-Additionally, they also use the keywords you set (up to 7) to put your book in the most accurate ‘browse category’.
+But luckily, Amazon accepts the first two standard BISAC codes you set, even if you go through an aggregator, and uses them to determine the most closely matching Amazon categories.